Close Menu

 JMeter Tutorial Run JMeter in GUI Mode.

-For running tests on multiple nodes, you can start JMeter in service or server mode.
-So one machine works as the master and the other nodes as the slaves.
-In this manner, you can generate load from multiple JMeter clients.
+You run JMeter in service or server mode to execute tests on multiple nodes.
+One machine works as the master and the others as the slaves.
+In this manner, you can generate the concurrent load from several JMeter clients.

 JMeter provides a <jmeter-server.bat> script under the <bin> folder to start the server.